 Starting a business can be challenging once the underlying energy has faded away.
 Organising expenses and staying up with numbers can be the limit of your startup.
-“Be prepared to give your mind, body, heart and soul entirety to your startup as coming up short is not a stage to effectively start up”, he adds.
+“Be prepared to give your mind, body, heart and soul entirety to your startup.
+Coming up short is not a stage to effectively start up”, he adds.

-“The Indian mentality is when you f**k up, you’re over, but what I have realized in my life is that the more you f**k up and the more you work on your fuck ups, the returns on those fuck ups will be massive”, says Varun Agarwal, Co-founder of Alma Mater, India’s largest provider of merchandise and memorabilia to schools and colleges.
+“The Indian mentality is when you f**k up, you’re over.
+What I have realized in my life is that the more you f**k up and the more you work on your fuck ups, the returns you get on those fuck ups will be massive”, says Varun Agarwal, Co-founder of Alma Mater, India’s largest provider of merchandise and memorabilia to schools and colleges.